 Since 1995, ALPARC - the Alpine Network of Protected Areas - facilitates the sharing of expertise, lessons learned, techniques and methods between the managers of Alpine protected areas.
 The network also seeks to realise cooperation projects involving managers who want to provide consistent levels of conservation and sustainable development in the Alps in accordance with the Alpine Convention (application of the Nature conservation and landscape management Protocol).

 The Alps-Adriatic Alliance was founded in 2013 as a successor of the Alps-Adriatic Working Community.
 It represents a completely new, dynamic, flexible and low-threshold network-structure for project-oriented cooperation in the Alps-Adriatic area.
-Cooperation within the framework is open to public authorities, private organizations and NGOs.
-Core objective is the efficient use of transnational EU-programmes for the benefit of its members.
-Project-oriented cooperation is carried out in the following fields: agriculture & ethnic heritage, culture, economy, energy & environment, Europe, equal opportunities, healthcare, higher education, inclusion, lifelong learning, mobility, sports and tourism.
+Cooperation within the framework is open to public authorities, private organisations and NGOs.
+The core objective is the efficient use of transnational EU programmes for the benefit of its members.
+Project-oriented cooperation is carried out in the following fields: agriculture and ethnic heritage, culture, economy, energy and environment, Europe, equal opportunities, healthcare, higher education, inclusion, lifelong learning, mobility, sports and tourism.

 Alpine towns which act sustainably and balanced in economic, social and environmental belongings, in line with the principles of the Alpine Convention, have been getting awarded “Alpine Town of the Year” since 1997.
 The awarded towns work together in the homonymous association, being composed by over a dozen of cities of all the Alpine countries.